 Near Sibiu, in Dumbrava Forest, is the largest open-air ethnographic museum in Romania.
 It’s the Astra Museum, located around a beautiful lake.
 Astra Museum visitors can see the folk-traditional heritage of Romania.
 The museum’s exhibitions, six in total, include tools and techniques for processing livestock products, household tools as well as traditional Romanian houses.

-Trekking in the Fagaras Mountains
+Hiking in the Fagaras Mountains

-The prestigious British newspaper “The Guardian” included, in August 2012, trekking in the Fagaras Mountains in a Top 10 holiday activities in Europe.
+The prestigious British newspaper “The Guardian” included, in August 2012, hiking in the Fagaras Mountains in a Top 10 holiday activities in Europe.
 The beautiful Fagaras Mountains are compared to more “famous” locations for adventure travel, such as the French Alps.
 It’s interesting to note that the Fagaras Mountains are the only travel destination from Central and Eastern Europe included in this top.

 The fortified church in Viscri